Othboury/m1-opa-Indoor-Localization-App/README.md

 <h3>Security:</h3>

-On the security side, the exchange of data and the communication between the different actors of the application is secured using SSL certificates.
+On the security side, the exchange of data and the communication between the different actors of the application are secured using SSL certificates.
 Users' confidential informations are hashed before being saved in the dabatase.